3D Question Answering: Limitations

 \section{Limitations}

 Though we have tried our best to increase the diversity of the newly built ScanQA dataset, it is still not as diverse as existing large-scale image VQA datasets.
-This is mainly because ScanQA is built upon the ScanNet dataset, which only contains 806 indoor scenes.
-Limited diversity of the dataset will harm the generalization ability and robustness of the model.
-For example, our model tends to give wrong answers to the question about humans, as humans are extremely rare in this dataset.
-We are currently investigating large-scale 3DQA data generation to alleviate this problem.
+This is mainly because ScanQA is built upon the ScanNet dataset, which only contains 806 indoor scenes. \trysq{The l}imited diversity of the dataset will \trysq{impair} the generaliza\trysq{bility} and robustness of the model.
+For example, our model tends to give \trysq{incorrect} answers to \trysq{questions} about humans, as humans are \trysq{scarce} in this dataset.
+To \trysq{address} this problem, we are currently investigating large-scale 3DQA data generation and developing a multi-modality data augmentation technique for 3DQA.
+Another possible solution is to exploit extra large-scale 2D VQA data by applying knowledge distillation techniques. \trysq{In addition}, as discussed in \Sref{sec:mainresults}, in our ScanQA dataset, \trysq{common sense} regarding entity names and reasoning ability is necessary, but it is still unclear how far the model can go beyond perception and recognition.